 Betrayal always offers the choice: Bitter or Better?

 This story is all about choices.
 It is about overcoming versus succumbing.
-There are triggers: Abuse- Physical and Sexual, Violence, Gossip, Prejudice, Grief, Child-loss, and Infidelity.
+There are triggers for survivors in this story: Abuse- Physical and Sexual, Violence, Gossip, Prejudice, Grief, Child-loss, and Infidelity.
+The world is a terrible place sometimes, it doesn't need monsters or demons, it has people.

 A six-month pregnant Milli Haywood stood holding her sister’s baby, Emily.
 As the priest talked about grief and healing, about being better, not bitter.
 She tried to take his words to heart but she had been so betrayed.
 Father Guerre spoke about death, not as being an end but as a beginning of something better; Milli prayed it was true.
 Several people stood and told about how Marni had changed their lives, helped them, or just been their friend.
 Ramses’ wife Ginger held Emily while Milli spoke of her sister as her hero and best friend, flaws and all.
 It was the poignant truth but also a bitter lie, because Milli wasn’t sure how she felt about Marni now.